ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 A device's shadow is a JSON document that is used to store and retrieve current state information for a device.
 The Device Shadow service maintains a shadow for each device you connect to AWS IoT.
 You can use the shadow to get and set the state of a device over MQTT or HTTP, regardless of whether the device is connected to the Internet.
 Each device's shadow is uniquely identified by the name of the corresponding thing.

 Click on the Manage -> Thing -> Your Things -> Shadow -> Edit, paste the initial shadow document below.
-The initial shadow document must have the same desired and reported section, if you want to change the shadow document, remember to change the shadow document template on both the esp32 board and Alexa skill, otherwise the program won’t run correctly.
+The initial shadow document must have the same desired and reported section, if you want to change the shadow document, remember to change the shadow document template on both the Things board and Alexa skill, otherwise the program won’t run correctly.

 <div align="center">
   <img src="./images/shadow_document.gif">